JasonDip/Sounds-And-Circles/README.md

 # Sounds and Circles

-Press buttons to see circles and hear sounds.
+Press buttons to create circles and hear sounds.

+Simple app using HTML, CSS, and Javascript to play sounds and render colorful circles.